lifeainteasy/zofqofhtltm8015/README.md

 ## Web Front End Developer 👋
 - High School Web Developer 📗
 - I like React 🤭 with Redux 🥰  because it helps more efficient code management!
-- Preparing for employment 💻
+- Preparing for employment 💻 for Web-Front developer

 # Technical Stack ❤️